Mimi Kennedy: Early life

 Kennedy was born in Rochester, New York, the daughter of Nancy Helen (née Colgan) and Daniel Gerald Kennedy.
 She got her start in theater with the Rochester Community Players, appearing in Agatha Christie's Spider Web in October 1960 when she was 12 years old.
-She was raised in Rochester, where she graduated in 1966 from Our Lady of Mercy High School.
+She graduated in 1966 from Our Lady of Mercy High School.
 In the 1970s, she was in the musical Rhinegold, featuring songs by her friend Jim Steinman.
 She attended Smith College.

 Career

 Kennedy was a member of the cast of The National Lampoon Show, directed by John Belushi, who also starred in it.
 She auditioned for Saturday Night Live, but lost to Jane Curtin.

 She appeared in the Broadway musical Grease and in 1977 landed a part in the short-lived variety series 3 Girls 3, with Debbie Allen and Ellen Foley.
 She later played the role of Stockard Channing's sister in the short-lived Stockard Channing in Just Friends (1979), and she was a regular on The Big Show (1980).
 During the 1980s, she starred in a number of short-lived sitcoms, including The Two of Us (1981–82), Spencer (1984–85) and Family Man (1988).
 She also co-starred in the sitcom Joe's Life (1993).

 Kennedy made her dramatic turn with a supporting role in the critically acclaimed Homefront.
 The series ran from 1991 to 1993.
 She later was a regular on Savannah (1996–97), playing the rich socialite step-mother of Shannon Sturges' character.
 After the series was canceled, she was cast in Pacific Palisades.
 This series also was canceled after a single season.
-In 1997, Kennedy returned to comedy roles playing Dharma's mother, Abby O'Neil, on the sitcom Dharma & Greg (1997-2002).
+In 1997, Kennedy returned to comedy roles playing Dharma's mother, Abby O'Neil, on the sitcom Dharma & Greg (1997–2002).

 During the 2000s, Kennedy had many guest-starring roles on television, appearing on Grey's Anatomy, House, ER, Scandal, In Plain Sight, Drop Dead Diva and Veep.
 She also had a number of supporting film roles, appearing in Man in the Chair, In the Loop, Due Date, Midnight in Paris and The Five-Year Engagement.
 In 2013, Kennedy joined the cast of the sitcom Mom playing Marjorie, the twelve-step sponsor of the lead characters.
 She received a Critics' Choice Television Award nomination for her performance on the show.
 She became a series regular on the second season.

 Early in 2022, Kennedy posted a video in which she and spouse Larry Dilg recall their friendships with Jim Steinman and, by extension, with Meatloaf.
 In the video, Kennedy shares details of her months touring with The National Lampoon Show.